-The personal data will be stored and processed only in order to provide the services described in the Master Services Agreement for the benefit of the Controller.
+The personal data will be stored and processed only in order to provide the services described in the Master Services Agreement for the benefit of Company.

 Minimum Security Measures shall include an information security program that safeguards Company Data and Company confidential information.
 Such Security Measures must include:

 (a) strict logical or physical separation between Company Data and Company confidential information, Supplier’s own data and data of other customers of Supplier;

 (b) maintaining industry-standard perimeter protection for Supplier’s network and devices connected thereto (“Supplier’s System”);